 12. Griffith Park

-If you’re looking for things to do in Los Angeles with the kids, Griffith Park is the destination.
+If you’re looking for Los Angeles attractions to do with the kids, Griffith Park is the destination.
 You can spend an entire day here.

 Griffith Park encompasses over 4,000 acres of land, which includes the Hollywood sign, the Observatory, the Greek Theatre, and LA Zoo, plus much more.